golovewkin/react-materialUI-firebase-starter/README.md

 ## What is inside
 React 18, material ui, firebase auth, firebase firestore with NO SERVER CODE AT ALL.
+View Updates are BEFORE the request.
+For users it looks like our app is really fast 😉

 ## What you will get:
 1. Admin panel